IBM/elasticsearch-chatbot/README.md

 10. Use `https://<INGRESS_SUBDOMAIN>` to access the React UI.

+11. Here are some example messages to send to the chatbot:

+* `What comedy shows are on ABC tonight?`
+* `What drama shows do you recommend?`
+* `Tell me more about Game of Thrones`
+* `When is Jeopardy on?`

 ### Cloud Foundry

 1. Provision two [SDK for Node.js](https://cloud.ibm.com/catalog/starters/sdk-for-nodejs) applications.
 One will be for `./app` and the other will be for `./web`.